Nicolás Canales

-Nicolás Sebastián Canales Calas (/es/, born 27 June 1985) is a Chilean former professional footballer who played as a striker.
+Nicolás Sebastián Canales Calas (/es/; born 27 June 1985) is a Chilean former professional footballer who played as a striker.

 Club career

 Early career

 Canales debuted with Universidad de Chile where he won the Apertura in 2004 and reached the final of the Clausura in 2005.

 He scored five goals in nine matches in the Liga de Honra while playing for Benfica B.

 On 1 August 2007, he signed with Romanian squad CFR Cluj by £450.000.
 However his time there was short, because at the beginning of 2008 Canales returned to Chile to play for Unión Española.

 Palestino

 In 2010, he was transferred to Palestino where he scored 34 times in 73 appearances.
 Their great performances give him the opportunity to play internationally with the Chile national football team.

 Neftchi Baku

 In June 2012, he signed for Neftchi Baku of the Azerbaijan Premier League in a one-year deal.
 He played his first game for Neftchi in a friendly against Dinamo București.
-He made his competitive debut in a UEFA Champions League fixture against Zestafoni on 17 July.
+He made his competitive debut in a UEFA Champions League fixture against Zestaponi on 17 July.
 He scored the third goal of the 3–0 home victory.
 In the 2012–13 season, he played in 31 games and scored 26 goals, helping his team win the league and becoming the top goalscorer of the championship.
 He also won the Azerbaijan Cup in the 2012–13 edition playing five games and scoring one goal in the competition.